Requires the FooEvents Calendar plugin

 You can set an individual background and text color for each event.
 The event name will use these colors when displaying in the calendar grid view.
 These settings also change the background and text color of the date icon in the FooEvents Check-ins app.
 To set the calendar colors for your event, do the following:

 - Go to your WordPress admin area

 - Select a color for Calendar background color

 - Select a color for Calendar text color

 - Update your event

-Visit the Shortcodes section.
+Visit the Shortcodes section for further details.

-To add a widget view of the calendar
+Adding a widget view of the calendar

 - Go to Appearance > Widgets